HIRIS-Lab/HistologyHSI-BC-Recurrence/README.md

 ## Dataset

 This dataset contains 47 histopathological and 677 hyperspectral images from 47 patients diagnosed with breast tumors, together with their clinical data.
-Out of these patients, 22 had distant recurrence during the 10 years of follow-up after diagnosis.
+Out of these patients, 22 had distant recurrence during the 12 years of follow-up after diagnosis.
 More information about the dataset can be found on:

 ## Usage

 This repository contains the following scripts:
 * `main.ipynb`: provide a basic example of how to load and perform some basic preprocessing to hispathological (.mrxs) and hyperspectral (ENVI format) data using Python.
-* `overlay_tissue_areas.py`: provide a tutorial on manipulating annotations in GeoJSON format to overlay tissue compartments on a slide image using Python.
+* `overlay_tissue_areas.ipynb`: provide a tutorial on manipulating annotations in GeoJSON format to overlay tissue compartments on a slide image using Python.
 ## Dependencies

 Python script requires: